boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 * A simple configuration is required for IPv4: DHCP flavor can be provided by configuration of custom options.
 Refer to {{NRLP-WIRE}}.
 * A similar configuration approach can be followed for DHCPv6.
 * A minor change to the network is required for NRLP RA: upgrade configuration of PE nodes with new Neighbor Discovery option.
 Note that all IPv6 hosts and networks are already required to support Neighbor Discovery {{?RFC4861}}.
 * An API needs to be exposed on the host to share the advice with applications (e.g., scutil on MacOS).
+No additional API is needed if PvD is used.

 ## SCONE  (to be completed by the authors of SCONE) {#sec-scone}